tp-27/tp-27/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on building an application that helps you plan backcountry camping routes!
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java Spring
 - 🎓 Computer Science student graduating in April 2024
 - 🥅 2024 goals: Learn about Machine Learning